 May

-Students are strongly encouraged to apply early within the admission process.
-Applicants can begin completing their AMCAS application in the month of May and submit the AMCAS application in the month of June.
-The AMCAS application is available to complete through the month of November.
+Students are strongly encouraged to apply early in the admission process.
+Applicants can complete their AMCAS application in May and submit it in June.
+The AMCAS application is available to complete through November.

 Important Dates